 When it comes to classifying an employee based on the job responsibilities they do, position descriptions or job titles have limited usefulness and weigh-in with little influence in the determination.
-For example, even if called a janitor, the chief executive officer is still the CEO, just as a secretary remains a secretary regardless if he or she is titled an administrative assistant.
+For example, a secretary remains a secretary regardless if he or she is titled an administrative assistant.
 What matters the most is the actual job tasks performed.
 How the work of an employee fits into the overall operation of the company and the actual work tasks that get done is what an employer must evaluate.

 Exempt job duties fall under three categories: